2019ChenGong/DPImageBench/README.md

 - [-] I found that changing the generator of GS-WGAN into ours affects the performance a lot.
 [Testing]

+- [ ] DP-LDM and DP-LoRA for stable diffusion framework.

+- [ ] PDP diffusion tune the hyper-parameters.

+- [x] edit the conditional pretraining.

 - [x] Change the conditional pretraining of GAN-based methods.